rayon-rs/rayon/src/iter/README.md

 This may look familiar to you: it's the same problem that we have trying to define an `Iterable` trait.
-Basically, the producer type needs to include a lifetime (here, `'m`) that refers to the body of `with_producer` and hence is not in scope at the impl level.
+Basically, the producer type needs to include a lifetime (here, `'f`) that refers to the body of `with_producer` and hence is not in scope at the impl level.

 If we had [associated type constructors][1598], we could solve this